dihardmg/dihardmg.github.io/_posts/2017-11-02-understand-how-why-add-idempotent-requests-api.md

-Nevertheless, although our final solution is not very far from our previous ones, whether it's using a relational databse or a storage in file, Redis allows us to more easily scale the soluation while keeping itself clean from stale data.
+Nevertheless, although our final solution is not very far from our previous ones, whether it's using a relational databse or a storage in file, Redis allows us to more easily scale the solution while keeping itself clean from stale data.

 ## Wrapping up